badlydrawnrob/elm-playground/programming-elm/README.md

     - Perhaps you could leave the validation to HTML5 forms, but make sure it's a `String` before saving it as `json`?
 11. You don't need to add this to an Anki card as it's hard to remember!
 But the `()` unitless type is used for `Browser.element` and also requires `Sub.none` and `Cmd.none`.
 It also wraps the model and the command in a tuple: `( model, Cmd.none )`.
 12. Have a little go at `map`, `filter`, `reduce` in Elm lang.

+## To-Dos (perhaps)

+> (2) and (3) have been deleted from the repository, as they're too difficult or not needed.

+1. **Empty `div`s:** Elm seems to need adding quite a lot of empty divs, but I'm sure this could be reduced and cleaned up somehow.
+2. It could be useful to know how to parse a url segment, for instance `/:uuid`.
+I've tried figuring out [Korban](https://shorturl.at/5bhAv)'s tutorials (there's a few articles), but the way they're written is a tad complex.
+Search out other simple examples.
+His book is a bit too advanced as far as I can tell.
+3. See also "virtual room: super high tech room app" which is an interesting demo of using types, but it also uses a lot of fluff and extras that make it look bigger (and harder) than it probably is.

 ## Chapter 5